-Moore Street Market, located centrally near Dublin’s O’Connell Street, yet somehow hidden away, is one of the Irish capital’s gems.
-If you are planning to visit something "typical Dublin", you simply cannot go wrong with Moore Street - from Monday to Saturday dozens of market traders set up their rickety stalls, many of them specializing in fruit, vegetables, and flowers.
-With the odd fishmonger thrown in, just for that special smell.
+Moore Street Market, centrally located near Dublin’s O’Connell Street, yet somehow hidden away, is one of the Irish capital’s gems.
+If you are planning to visit something "typical Dublin," you cannot go wrong with Moore Street.
+From Monday to Saturday dozens of market traders set up their rickety stalls, many of them specializing in fruit, vegetables, and flowers.
+Thrown in is an odd fishmonger, just for that distinctive smell.

 Then the calls ring out—"Fresh Straaaahberrs ... only a Euro!"
 "Big bags of apples, big bags of apples, get two ferra fiver!"
 "Banaaaaanas, banaaaaaaaaaanas!"
 And so on.
 And it all is fresh.
-In between you will also find the odd person shuffling about, muttering something about "Bacco ... cigretts ..."
+In between, you will find the odd person shuffling about, muttering something about "Bacco ... cigretts ..."

-The permanent shops next to the stalls, lining the road in partially derelict, sometimes already condemned buildings, ranging from traditional Irish family butchers to German supermarket giant Lidl, with dozens of small Asian and African shops filling the gaps.
-Get everything from bratwurst to sea cucumbers and poppadoms in one short street!
+The permanent shops next to the stalls, lining the road in partially derelict, sometimes already condemned buildings, ranging from traditional Irish family butchers to German supermarket giant Lidl.
+There are dozens of small Asian and African shops filling the gaps.
+Get everything from bratwurst to sea cucumbers and poppadoms in one short street.
 And there is the (underground) Moore Street Mall as well.

 Moore Street in a Nutshell

-On the other hand, some fresh produce may be for immediate consumption only, and you have to beware of slippery cobblestones due to squashed, very (!) ripe fruit.
-The occasional less than legal trading (smuggled tobacco produce at the top) seems to be going on fairly open, but otherwise, this is a safe area (as usual in a market, beware of pickpockets—though they tend to be at the more touristy places in Dublin).
+On the other hand, some fresh produce may be for immediate consumption only.
+You also need to beware of slippery cobblestones due to squashed, very ripe fruit.
+The occasional less than legal trading (smuggled tobacco products at the top) seems to be going on fairly openly.
+Otherwise, this is a safe area (as usual in a market, beware of pickpockets—though they tend to be at the more touristy places in Dublin).

 Enjoying a Slice of Dublin Life